MaksGrynk/python-for-qa-1/2-python-basics-2/homework.rst

 --------

 7. Write a function to find out if the word is a palindrome.
-   Please use next validation procedure: calculate each letter occurrence in a word; word will be a palindrome if all letters occurrences count іs even number except one possible odd number.

-    racecar
-        r -> 2, a -> 2, c -> 2, e -> 1
-    anna
-        a -> 2, n -> 2

 .. some examples copied from https://github.com/vkhoroz/python-training/